grayodesa/terminal42/wp-content/plugins/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.33.4-1 =

-(2016/07/06) Added support for additional Schema types (see Changelog).
-Updated the BuddyPress module to prevent recursion (Pro version).
-Fixed a fallback feature for localized options.

-= 3.33.3-1 =

-(2016/07/03) Removed the WpssoUtil::clear_post_cache() method.
-Added a check for Schema Article image width, different than standard Schema image width.

-= 3.33.2-1 =
+= 3.33.8-2 =

-(2016/06/30) Added a new "Hide All Pro Version Options" option.
-Added tabs to the Header Tags List metabox.
-Reclassified several notification messages.
+(2016/07/29) Optimized caching of post / term / user meta options and defaults (Pro version).
+Added a new "Recipe Ingredients Custom Field" option.
+Added a new SucomForm get_input_multi() method.